-- be instructed and drilled in the duties they are to perform related to this plan. - duties.
+- 1. Each residential facility must have a written emergency evacuation plan.
+All staff must be instructed and drilled in the duties they are to perform related to this plan. - 2.
+Drills in emergency evacuation must be conducted quarterly, covering such points as the operation of the alarm system, alerting guests, and a study of instructions for emergency duties.
 (At least one drill will be a no-notice drill). - 3.
-There must be a meeting place of safe refuge established with a backup location for accountability for all staff, residents, and guests of the residence. - NAU Police and/or City of Flagstaff Fire Department). - 5.
-Health and safety: For reasons of health and safety; candles, incense, explosives,
+There must be a meeting place of safe refuge established with a backup location for accountability for all staff, residents, and guests of the residence. - 4.
+There must be one staff member to advise emergency personnel of vital information related to the emergency and any person unaccounted for at the assembly location (e.g., NAU Police and/or City of Flagstaff Fire Department). - 5.
+Health and safety: For reasons of health and safety; candles, incense, explosives, weapons, halogen lamps, water furnishings, and some appliances are not permitted in student living units.
+Cooking is not permitted in traditional residence hall rooms.